Friday, June 28, 2024

 Alone Against The Mafia

-If Allein Gegen Die Mafia looks familiar, it's based on an old ZX Spectrum called Saboteur by Clive Townsend/Durell Software.
+If Allein Gegen Die Mafia looks familiar, it's based on a ZX Spectrum game: Saboteur by Clive Townsend/Durell Software.

-Developed using GFA Basic by Diethard Zellmann in 1990 and translated into English by me (okay, the web helped too).
+Developed using GFA Basic by Diethard Zellmann in 1990 and translated into English by me.
 It only works in monochrome and isn't something I'd heard about until a while back (greetings Jim!).

-The narrative was changed... just enough... possibly to stop Clive from getting annoyed.
-This time we aren't a ninja but a secret agent for the police force.
-It's our mission to infiltrate the Mafia's hideout and destroy their computer and secretive data.
-Oddly, their headquarters look very much like those in the original but, if you keep quiet, so will I.
+The narrative was changed... just enough... to stop Clive from getting annoyed.
+This time, we aren't a ninja but a secret agent for the police force.
+It's our mission to infiltrate the Mafia's hideout and destroy their secret data.
+Oddly, their headquarters look much like those in the original, but if you keep quiet, so will I.

 Let's pause this boring read to gander over a couple of screenshots bursting with colours...